Software Development Outsourcing: A 5-Step Successful Strategy

 Skill gap assessment allows for the formulation of an outsourcing strategy.
 But first, you need to identify the tech stack required for software development.
 Once you have the tech stack decided, finding the skills required to use it is the next step.

-Once you identify the skills needed for your project, finding an outsourcing partner offering a similar skill set is crucial to achieving the goals.
+Once you identify the skills needed for your project, finding a software development partner offering a similar skill set is crucial to achieving the goals.

 Ensure proper communication and transparency